 This was the basis of the researchers’ work with Vitality, a South African health insurance company.
 They first encouraged new Vitality customers to “like” the company’s lively page, and measured health behaviors over 4 months.
 They saw no impact due to liking the page.

 Then, they put on a paid campaign with Vitality.
 The company used paid post promotion to share their content with new followers twice a week for two months.
 They found that these followers earned 8% more points in their health program.

 The organic “like” behavior set up later paid ad impressions.
 This exposure led to real-world health actions.

 We all love to see our social media profiles light up with likes, comments and shares.
 It feels even better when this happens organically, because this means that prospects enjoy your message.
 But, this social media activity may not indicate that sales are on the horizon!

 You should strongly consider using paid promotion alongside organic efforts.
 Yes, it will cost you.
-But, as long as you monitor and improve your Facebook ad ROI, it will help your organic efforts translate into sales.
+But, as long as you monitor and improve your Facebook ad ROI with a social media dashboard, it will help your organic efforts translate into sales.